krackjack12/Ufc_Scraping/README.md

 #### After testing and spider script is complete and verified in the shell, we can now scrape data from website
 #### scrapy crawl ufcspider
 #### Save results to a file

+## Update coming : Adding data directly to database using item and pipeline files